Sleepytime Special – The Lullaby Train to Dreamland

 Geofonica Records (2011)

-Throughout his recording career, Brad Powell (The Candlelight Guitarist) has shown that he likes to stretch his boundaries, having released albums of soft instrumental music with nature sounds (such as his debut), a Bob Denver tribute album (Golden Eagle) and a blending of jazz, acoustic, and neo-classical (Sunflower Serenity).
+Throughout his recording career, Brad Powell (The Candlelight Guitarist) has shown that he likes to stretch his boundaries, having released albums of soft instrumental music with nature sounds (such as his debut), a John Denver tribute album (Golden Eagle) and a blending of jazz, acoustic, and neo-classical (Sunflower Serenity).
 Now, he turns his performing and composing talents to yet another new theatre - lullabies.
 As I would expect, he has succeeded as this is a fantastic CD, perhaps his best yet.

 Many artists put the word "lullaby" in their album titles, but this may be the first one I have ever reviewed where the title is so well-earned.
 Not only is the music on this excellent album perfect for helping infants and children fall sleep, but the majority of the songs actually are lullabies: "Twinkle, Twinkle, Little Star," "Rock-A-Bye Baby," "Brahms' Lullaby," and many others.
 In fact, even those whose titles may not ring a bell will be instantly recognizable when you hear the melody itself.